q2333gh/rust_study/rust_tutorial.md

 # some useful command may be use:
 carge check  # check the code before compile and run.

+cargo install #add new lib name in cargo.toml; downlaod the lib for you.
 ```

 #### cargo new but without git :